-Jonathan Breshin started Root of Movement in 2016 with the mission of empowering and teaching others the incredibly rich, accessible and transformative practices that are only just beginning to surface in the west.
+Jonathan Breshin started Root of Movement in 2016 with the mission of empowering and sharing with others the incredibly rich, accessible and transformative internal practices of Qigong, Nei Gong and Bagua Zhang.

-For almost a decade Jonathan has been training in the marvelous arts of Ba Gua Zhang, Nei Gong and Qi Gong under the teachings of New York Internal Arts (NYIA) and Internal Arts International (IAI).
+For almost a decade Jonathan has been training under the teachings of New York Internal Arts (NYIA) and Internal Arts International (IAI).

-He is certified as an instructor through NYIA.
-He has studied with practitioners from across the US and abroad and traveled as far as Beijing, China to train with several masters of Ba Gua Zhang, Nei Gong and Qin Na (joint locking and seizing techniques).
+He is a certified instructor through NYIA and has studied with practitioners from across the US and abroad and traveled as far as Beijing, China to train with several masters of Ba Gua Zhang, Nei Gong and Qin Na (joint locking and seizing techniques).

-Jonathan had worked as an electrician for years – pulling heavy wires, drilling into concrete – he developed chronic wrist pain that made suffering a part of his job and daily life.
+Jonathan had worked as an electrician for years – pulling heavy wires, drilling into concrete – and had developed chronic wrist pain that made suffering a part of his job and daily life.
 He would undergo 2 failed surgeries.
 He was not willing to undergo a 3rd.

 Many doctor visits ensued, and all of them were in agreement: nothing was wrong.
 Discomfort, sharp pains, weakness; these are all parts of life, he was told, and, after accepting that, he lived with it for 7 more years.

 Jonathan was skeptical, one day, when a friend recommended an acupuncturist.
 The man he met offered no cure, no quick fix and no abatement to his pain.
 He only presented a set of movement and breathing exercises, called Qi Gong.

 The man carried himself with such calm, such effortlessness and grace, Jonathan was compelled to watch and listen.